 - Promote the economic and social development of Native American communities in accordance with the goals and values of such communities.

-The supplemental youth services program provides eligible clients ages 14-24 with an opportunity to receive work experience services in the private or public job sector.
-Program participants are placed at work sites for a 6 week period (40 hours per week) and receive a pay rate of $7.25 per hour.
+The Summer Youth Employment Program provides eligible clients from ages 14 to 18 with an opportunity to receive work experience services in the private or public job sector.
+Program participants are placed at worksites during the summer for a 6-week period (up to 40 hours per week) and receive a pay rate of $7.25 per hour.
+An extension up to 6 weeks may be granted should the worksite request additional employment services and funding is still available.
+Only one service can be provided per year.

 Hours of Operation